bswaby/Touchpoint/README.md

 ## 🛠️ Tools

 ### 🔗 [Attachment Link Downloader](https://github.com/bswaby/Touchpoint/tree/main/TPxi/Attachment%20Link%20Generator)
-A tool to make it easier to download documents that are uploaded to an Involvement during sign-up
+Simple download tool allows you to download all documents from an involvement registration easily.

 - ⚙️ **Implementation Level: Easy
 - 🧩 **Installation: This is a paste-and-go Python script with no configuration needed.